 The historical UCR Part I Crime trends from 2005 to December 2017 can be seen as follows:

-The following map is a thematic map of the 2014 offense reports by police reporting district.
-Each of the reporting districts in Tempe is shaded by the number of offense reports, with the darker areas representing more.
-This map does not represent offenses per population, but rather the frequency of offenses in specific geographical areas.
-Rather than just Part I crimes, offenses reported include most reports filed with the police, ranging from the most minor of offenses to homicide.
+The displayed map shown below is a thematic map of the 2015 offense reports per police reporting district.
+Each of the reporting districts in Tempe has been shaded by the quantity of offense reports, where the darker shaded areas represent higher counts of reported offenses as compared to the lighter shaded areas.
+This map does not take into account for offenses per population, rather the frequency of offenses within the specific geographical areas.
+Instead of only taking UCR Part I Crime into consideration, these reported offenses include all reports that have been filed with Tempe Police Department, ranging anywhere from minor offenses, such as fraud, to major crimes, such as homicide.

 In order to view up-to-date crime statistics on an interactive map for the City of Tempe, please visit our Community Crime Map provided by Lexis-Nexis, select a location by specific address or jump to "AZ - Tempe".